AbhipsaKar/casa0016-Auto-Humidifier/README.md

 ## Still more to do
 <ul>
   <li>The outer case needs a transparent dome to hide the remaining wires and mister module.</li>
-  <li>It is required to check how the rusting of the nails and the mister module can be stopped in this system </li>
+  <li>It is required to check how the rusting of the nails and the mister module can be stopped in this system.
+Maybe use switches to block the electrical connections </li>
+  <li>Solder the open connections to a PCB and reduce the overall size of the system</li>
 </ul>